‘Ten Most Wanted’ suspect pleads not guilty in NY

 Several members of Garcia’s family also were present.
 They declined to speak with reporters.
 Defense attorney Barry Rhodes did not comment.

-Garcia, a native of El Salvador, who authorities say was the first MS-13 gang member to make the FBI’s most wanted list, allegedly brought Argueta to a wooded area after promising to take her to dinner.
+Garcia, who authorities say was the first MS-13 gang member to make the FBI’s most wanted list, allegedly brought Argueta to a wooded area after promising to take her to dinner.

 Argueta was accompanied by two other reputed MS-13 members who had received permission from the gang’s leader to carry out the killing, according to the FBI.